salbrec/seqQscorer/README.md

-                        be consistent with the species used in for Bowtie2) --gtf GTF, -g GTF     File path for a gtf file to be used to get the LOC and TSS features. (--assembly will be ignored then)
+                        be consistent with the species used in for Bowtie2) --gtf GTF, -g GTF     File path for a gtf file to be used to get the LOC and TSS features. (--assembly will be ignored then) --name NAME, -n NAME  By default the output files are named by the file name of --fastq1.
+In order to change this to a custom name, use this option.

 ```